gorork/paper-audio-player/README.md

 ## Contributing

-1. Fork it!0
+1. Fork it!
 2. Create your feature branch: `git checkout -b new-feature`
-3. Commit your changes: `git commit -m 'Add some awesomeness'`
+3. Cover your code with tests and make sure all new and existing tests pass locally before pushing.
-4. Push to the branch: `git push origin new-feature`
+4. Commit your changes: `git commit -m 'Add some awesomeness'`
-5. Submit a pull request!
+5. Push to the branch: `git push origin new-feature`

-**Cover your code with tests and make sure all new and existing tests pass locally before pushing.**
+6. Submit a pull request!

 ## License